 Timetable of Activities: Timeline for all major activities including milestones and deliverables.
+For collaborative applications, the distribution of major tasks among the various collaborating institutions should also be included.

 Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project.